GSP

 This program is invoked by request-key on behalf of the kernel when kernel services (such as NFS, CIFS and AFS) want to perform a hostname lookup and the kernel does not have the key cached.
 It is not ordinarily intended to be called directly.

-It can be called in debugging mode to test its functionality by passing a -D flag on the command line.
+The program can be called in debugging mode to test its functionality by passing a -D or --debug flag on the command line.
 For this to work, the key description and the callout information must be supplied.
 Verbosity can be increased by supplying one or more -v flags.

 All errors will be logged to the syslog.